jsteenbeeke/jsteenbeeke.github.io/recruiters.md

 [^3]: Would you rather spend hours interviewing me only to find out you can't afford me?
 I don't
 [^4]: Yes, this is a different keyword than the one on my LinkedIn profile.
 That way I can see if you read both
 [^5]: Your job description may state otherwise but if you're contacting me with the goal of getting me to work either for you or for your client then the activity you're performing is recruitment.
-In English, adding the suffix `-er` to a verb is used to create a noun that means `person or thing that does <verb>`, so be engaging in recruitment, you are a recruiter.
+In English, adding the suffix `-er` to a verb is used to create a noun that means `person or thing that does <verb>`, so by engaging in recruitment, you are a recruiter.
+[^6]: This is not meant to single them out as a company.
+It's just that 70% of all recruiter messages I receive are job openings at Thales